MicrosoftDocs/learn/learn-pr/azure/enable-external-access-with-b2c/includes/5-exercise-configure-b2c-mfa.md

     ![Link existing tenant form](../media/5-link-existing-tenant-form.png)

 1. Select **Create**.
-In the confirmation dialog select the new directory.
+In the confirmation dialog, select the new directory.

 ## Register your application

-You need to register your application.
+Register your application, using the following steps:

 1. Switch to your newly created B2C tenant.
 Select **Directory + Subscription** at the top of the Azure portal, then select your tenant in the list.

     ![Azure AD B2C tenant](../media/5-changeto-azureadb2c-tenant.png)

-1. Select the **Show portal menu** button at the top left corner of the Azure portal to show the portal menu.
-Select **All services**, then search for **Azure AD B2C**, and select the top search result.
+1. Select the **Show portal menu** button at the top-left corner of the Azure portal to show the portal menu.
+Select **All services**, search for **Azure AD B2C**, then select the top search result.

     ![Search for AD B2C in all services](../media/5-all-services.png)